hashicorp/vagrant/website/docs/source/v2/vmware/installation.html.md

 **Q: Do I need to keep the Vagrant VMware plugin license file on disk?**<br>
 After you have installed the Vagrant VMware plugin license, it is safe to remove your copy from disk.
-Vagrant installs the license into its structure
+Vagrant copies the license into its structure for reference on boot.

 **Q: I lost my original email, where can I download my Vagrant VMware plugin license again?**<br>
 Please [contact support](mailto:support@hashicorp.com?subject=Lost My License&body=Hello support!
 I seem to have misplaced my Vagrant VMware license.
 Could you please send it to me?
 Thanks!). **Note:**